-The Company continues to closely monitor the impact of COVID-19 on all aspects of its business, including its portfolio and the creditworthiness of its tenants.
+The Company continues to closely monitor the ongoing developments surrounding COVID-19 on all aspects of its business, including its portfolio and the creditworthiness of its tenants.
 In 2020, the Company entered into deferral agreements with certain of its tenants and recognized contractual base rent related to these agreements as a component of rental revenue in its consolidated statements of operations for 2020.
-These rent deferrals were negotiated on a tenant-by-tenant basis, and, in general, allowed a tenant to defer all or a portion of its rent for a portion of 2020, with all of the deferred rent to be paid to the Company pursuant to a schedule that generally extends up to 24 months from the original due date of the deferred rent.
-It is possible that the existing deterioration, or further deterioration, in the Company's tenants 'ability to operate their businesses, or delays in the supply of products or services to the Company's tenants from vendors that they need to operate their businesses, caused by COVID-19 or otherwise, will cause the Company's tenants to be unable or unwilling to meet their contractual obligations to the Company, including the payment of rent (including deferred rent), or to request further rent deferrals or other concessions.
-The likelihood of this would increase if COVID-19 intensifies or persists for a prolonged period.
-To the extent COVID-19 causes a secular change in consumer behavior that reduces patronage of service-based and/or experience-based businesses, many of the Company's tenants would be adversely affected and their ability to meet their obligations to us could be further impaired.
-During the deferral period, these agreements reduced the Company's cash flow from operations, reduced its cash available for distribution and adversely affected its ability to make cash distributions to common stockholders.
+These rent deferrals were negotiated on a tenant-by-tenant basis, and, in general, allowed a tenant to defer all or a portion of their rent for a portion of 2020, with all of the deferred rent to be paid to the Company pursuant to a schedule that generally extends up to 24 months from the original due date of the deferred rent.
+While the Company's tenant's businesses and operations have largely returned to pre-pandemic levels, any new developments that cause a deterioration, or further deterioration, in the Company's tenants' ability to operate their businesses, or delays in the supply of products or services to the Company's tenants from vendors required to operate their businesses, will cause the Company's tenants to be unable or unwilling to meet their contractual obligations to the Company, including the payment of rent (including deferred rent), or request further rent deferrals or other concessions.
+The likelihood of this would increase if variants of COVID-19, such as the Delta variant, intensify, or persist for a prolonged period.
+Additionally, the Company does not yet know whether COVID-19 has caused a material secular change in consumer behavior that may reduce patronage of service-based and/or experience-based businesses, but should changes occur that are material, many of the Company's tenants would be adversely affected and their ability to meet their obligations to the Company could be further impaired.
+During the deferral period, these agreements have reduced the Company's cash flow from operations, reduced its cash available for distribution and adversely affected its ability to make cash distributions to common stockholders.
 Furthermore, if tenants are unable to repay their deferred rent, the Company will not receive cash in the future in accordance with its expectations.